 Tax credits and reliefs for people with disabilities

-Parents/guardians of a permanently incapacitated child may be able to claim the Incapacitated Child Tax Credit.
-Information and how to apply.
+If you are the parent or guardian of a child who is permanently incapacitated, you may be able to claim the Incapacitated Child Tax Credit.

 If you have certain visual impairments, you may claim a reduction in the amount of tax that you are required to pay.
 Information is also provided on the VAT refund scheme for aids and appliances.